Mushrooms of The Sunshine Coast

 Honeys (Armillaria)

 Some pooh-pooh them.
 McDowell doesn’t drink much so she’s always onboard for a honey fest.
-Cliff Gilker Park.
-Soames Hill.
+Cliff Gilker.

 Bristly (Pholiota squarrosa)

-Always a sucker for crunchy toppings and shaggy hairdos, McDowell was overjoyed to find these on lower Mount Elphinstone.
+A sucker for crunchy toppings and shaggy hairdos, McDowell was overjoyed to find these.
+Mount Elphinstone.

 Pretty Fly (Amanita muscaria)